 My personal theories on working with Māori and IT teams as social glue continued but were interlaced with alternative perspectives from secondary sources during my study, such as Bhabha on cultural diversity versus cultural difference (Bhabha, 1995), and Guzman on the IT occupation within a US setting (Guzman et al., 2008; Guzman & Stanton, 2009; Kaarst-Brown & Guzman, 2005).
 Some of the findings in those studies were contrary to what I had experienced, and I was unsure if the differences were geographical, ethnic, personal, or other but was unable to pursue it further at that stage.
 What I was able to take away from those studies was that problems of diversity and difference in the field of IT were not just local problems, but international.

 Research Methodology

+The purpose of this section is to explicitly state my world view and the strategy and methods I used to gather and analyse data from research participants.
+I will start by introducing my connection to the research topic.
+This is not done to privilege my experiences, but as background towards a more comprehensive understanding of what, why, who, where, when and how I have approached this research.
+My personal world view follows, with an explanation of how the different components of this research philosophy interact and support the central philosophy.
+I will then conclude with the methods I have used to operationalise these concepts.